tanaikech/taking-advantage-of-Web-Apps-with-google-apps-script/README.md

 - In this case, the logs couldn't be seen with `Logger.log` for above all situations.

+## IMPORTANT

+In the current stage, when the access token is used for XMLHttpRequest and fetch of Javascript in the request headers, the error related to CORS occurs.
+So, in [this report](https://gist.github.com/tanaikech/e27581278f8cb464dff1dd83d6f887a7), I would like to propose the workaround for resolving this issue.

 <a name="limitationofsimultaneousconnection"></a>

 # Limitation of simultaneous connection to Web Apps